shahnawaz/react-styleguide/README.md

        const AppStack = createStackNavigator({
         // other stacks

-        newFeature: newStack,
+        Offers: offersStack,
        }, {
         headerMode: 'none',
         })
        ```
 ## Creating Redux

   - **Making new feature in packages**: While making new feature in `packages` folder and need to create redux for that         feature always make new `duck` folder for new feature and create all files of redux                                         (`index.js`,`actions.js`,`selectors.js`,`types.js`,`reducers.js`).
-Then combine reducer to other reducer in `root-store`      > `reducers.js` file.
+Then combine reducer to other reducer in `root-store`      > `reducers.js` file [See this](https://levelup.gitconnected.com/structure-your-react-redux-project-for-scalability-and-maintainability-618ad82e32b7) and [this](https://medium.freecodecamp.org/scaling-your-redux-app-with-ducks-6115955638be).
+Suppose we add offers.

        ```jsx
        // All Reducers
-       import newReducer from "../packages/newFeature/duck/reducers";
+       import offersReducer from "../packages/offers/duck/reducers";

        const rootReducer = combineReducers({
           // other reducers
-          newFeature: newReducer
+          offers: offersReducer
        });

        export default rootReducer;